radiatingreverberations/comfyui-docker/README.md

 ## Motivation

-The images are ready-to-run with all necessary dependencies already installed.
+The images are ready-to-run with all necessary dependencies already installed, including [SageAttention2++](https://github.com/thu-ml/SageAttention).
 This means that upgrading to a new version of ComfyUI simply means downloading a new image, instead of updating existing files in place.
 So no fear of breaking an existing installation while updating!

 ## Available images